sid3425/sid3425.github.io/README.md

 * Participant at Hacktoberfest 2022 hosted by Digital Ocean

 ### Projects
-* Created an easy to use yet powerful system configuration using the Nix language for the NixOS Linux distribution
+* Created an easy to use yet powerful system configuration for multiple use cases using the Nix language for the [NixOS](nixos.org) Linux distribution.
+[Link to Repository](github.com/sid3425/nixconfig)
-* Created my portfolio website using the Jekyll framework and hosted on GitHub pages
+* Created my portfolio website using the Jekyll framework and hosted on GitHub pages.
+[Link to Repository](github.com/sid3425/sid3425.github.io)

 ### Education
 __B.Tech in Computer Science and Engineering__ at SRMIST, Kattankhulathur (2021-2025)